Zagreb school attack: Girl killed, multiple injuries – DW – 12/20/2024

 The attack took place at Precko Elementary School in the Precko neighborhood of the capital, Zagreb.

-Croatian state broadcaster Hina reported hat seven injured people are in hospital, including the five children and two injured teachers.
+Croatian state broadcaster Hina reported that seven injured people are in hospital, including the five children and two injured teachers.

 "The attacker is in police custody and the injured are receiving medical attention," Zagreb police said.